tlecoz/Mp4Maker/README.md

     //when frameId === nbFrame, call finish
     //
     //it also ensure that VideoEncoder cannot be saturated by data during the process and create some "breathing" to let VideoEncoder
-    //the time to work efficiently
+    //the time to work efficiently :
+    //    if( nbFrameSentToEncoder - nbFrameEncoded > config.fastEncodingBufferLimit)

 }